pratyakshm/WinRice/doc/Settings.md

 By default, Windows Sandbox is not installed in Windows consumer editions.
 WinRice will ask if the user wants to install Windows Sandbox.

-#### If the user chooses to install Windows Sandbox...
+WinRice asks if you want to install Windows Sandbox.

-It will be installed.

-#### Otherwise...

-Windows Sandbox will not be installed.

 ## Feature Uninstallation

 Windows, by default, ships with optional features, some of which are no longer broadbly used in most consumer devices.
 Here's a list of the features: [Link](https://github.com/pratyakshm/WinRice/blob/main/doc/Main-brief.md#features-uninstalled-optional).
 If none of these features are useful to you, I suggest you to opt into removing them from your device.

-WinRice will ask if the user wants to remove these features from their devices.

-#### If the user chooses to uninstall these optional features...

-They will be uninstalled and/or disabled as necessary.

-#### Otherwise...

-WinRice will not uninstall these features.
+WinRice asks if you want to uninstall these optional features.

 ### Widgets - Windows 11 only